-Finally, collaborations need to be expanded further when trying to identify the value of $\varepsilon$ that is optimal for the society.
-Economists, Social Scientists, Psychologists, experts on Data Ethics, and Survey Methodologists could all make invaluable contributions to better understand individual feelings about privacy, identify models that accurately describe the social welfare function as discussed in \citet{abowd2019}, understand social behaviour in response to threats to privacy, etc. The successful collaborations between Computer Scientists and Legal Experts to study the legal implications of differential privacy \citep{altman2015,nissim2017,nissim2018} already illustrate the knowledge gains possible from such collaborations.
+Finally, collaborations need to be expanded further when trying to identify the value of $\varepsilon$ that is optimal for society.
+Economists, social scientists, psychologists, experts on data ethics, and survey methodologists could all make invaluable contributions to a better understanding of individual feelings about privacy, identify models that accurately describe the social welfare function as discussed in \citet{schmutte2019}, and understand social behavior in response to threats to privacy, for instance.
+The successful collaborations between computer scientists and legal experts to study the legal implications of DP \citep{altman2015,nissim2017,nissim2018} already illustrate the knowledge gains that are possible from such collaborations.

-Differential privacy is currently at a critical transition stage, moving from a very attractive but purely theoretical concept to becoming the quasi-standard that serves as a benchmark for any research on data privacy (for the good or the bad it is almost impossible these days to publish any research that does not meet the requirements of differential privacy without detailed explanations, why differentially private methods were not considered to address the problem).
-Whether the concept will also be adopted in practice for the data dissemination strategies of government agencies will depend on finding answers and solutions to the questions and challenges raised in this article.
-The theoretical properties of differential privacy have been studied extensively over the last decade.
-Now is the time to better understand the implications of adopting the idea in practice and this will require joint efforts from various disciplines as many of the problems arising in practice are clearly outside the realm of theoretical computer science.
+Differential privacy is currently at a critical transition stage, moving from an attractive but purely theoretical concept to becoming the de facto standard that serves as a benchmark for any research on data privacy (for good or ill, it is almost impossible these days to publish any research that does not meet the DP requirements without detailed explanations as to why DP methods were not considered).
+Whether the concept will also be adopted for the data dissemination strategies of government agencies in practice will depend on answers and solutions to the questions and challenges raised in this article being found.
+The theoretical properties of DP have been studied extensively over the last decade.
+Now is the time to gain a better understanding of the implications of adopting the idea in practice, and this will require a joint effort from different disciplines as many of the problems arising in practice are clearly outside of the realm of theoretical computer science.